Enzo-548/renderer2d/README.md

 ---

 ## 🧠 Design Notes
+* The scope of this project is deliberately constrained to prioritize architectural clarity and explicit data flow over feature completeness or performance optimizations.
 * Rendering logic is **backend-agnostic**.
 * `minifb` is used only for prototyping and visualization.
 * All drawing happens on the CPU via the framebuffer.